Share the Water

 Waterways have "lanes of travel" similar to a highway system.
 Know the area you plan to paddle.
-If you are near commercial waterways, the navigation charts change often and you need a current set.
+If you are near commercial waterways, the navigation charts change often.
+NOAA has digital charts

 The depth of the channel may limit deep-draft vessels.
-You, however, are mobile and agile.
+Paddlers, however, are mobile and agile!
 Make use of your ability to move out of the way.
-If you are not crossing the channel, stay close to shore.
+If you are not crossing the channel, stay close to the shore.
 Large stationary objects offer a margin of protection.

 At night, a white light must be shown toward oncoming traffic.
-Bright colors not only help keep track of fellow paddlers but make you far easier to see if separated from your boat.
+Bright colors not only help keep track of fellow paddlers but make YOU easier to see if separated from your boat.